 - If you have a large home - consider purchasing additional bases.
 The Fi system was designed as a mesh network that can easily allow us to extend coverage with multiple Fi Bases.
 This can be useful if you have a home with multiple floors or a complex layout, and your pup can roam freely through out the day.

 Here is a quick test you can do:

 - When at home and standing with your dog next to the Fi Base, turn off the Bluetooth on your phone - this will force the collar to connect to the Fi base.

 - After a minute turn the Bluetooth back on on your phone and open the Fi app.
-In the menu you should now see this icon next to the Fi Collar - - this means that it is now connected to the Fi Base.
+On the Live screen, click on your pet's card on the screen and you should now see this icon next to the battery status - - this means that it is now connected to the Fi Base.
 If you do not see this icon - see Troubleshooting your Fi Charging Base

 - Take your dog (wearing the Fi collar) with you and stand in different places of your home - as long as you see this icon in the menu, the Fi Collar can see and communicate with the Fi Base.
 When it loses connectivity it will switch to connecting to your phone and you will see a colored round icon with your initial inside like this one - -

 This will give you a good idea of where your Fi Base can communicate with your Fi Collar.
 Remember that when your Fi Base cannot find your collar, you can still have any cell phone running the Fi App in the background connect to your collar.